Close

 Rainbow attack

 It is a time-memory tradeoff used in recovering the plaintext password from hashes.
-This attack is quite fast and effective tool for auditing Windows hashes.
+This attack is quite a fast and effective tool for auditing Windows hashes.

 Read more...